Making And Using A

 Step 5.

-Click on the dropdown box next to 'Size' and
+On the Brush Variance palette click on the dropdown box next

 The brush size now fades in, in a repeating pattern.